anshtiwatne/wordle-solver/README.md

 🟨🟨⬛⬛🟨 First guess is always crane (statistically the best)

-⬛🟨🟨🟨⬛ Second guess is perch sice there's no more of a or e but there's c, r and e somewhere else
+⬛🟨🟩⬛🟩 Second guess is decor sice there's no more of a or n but there's c, r and e somewhere else

 🟩🟩🟩🟩🟩 By the third guess the algorithm arrives at the solution using the same procedure as the second but with more data